ravikhokle/firstdevansh/README.md

 # First Devansh Website
 This is my first webpage from Devansh Edu Tech
-Check all my project outputs at: https://ravikhokle.github.io/firstdevansh/
+Check all my projects outputs at: https://ravikhokle.github.io/firstdevansh/